Convergence of Empirical Optimal Transport in Unbounded Settings: Introduction

 where $\delta_z$ denotes the point measure at location $z$.
 We are mainly interested in the convergence of the \emph{empirical optimal transport cost} $\T_c(\hat\mu_n, \hat\nu_m)$ to its population counterpart $\T_c(\mu, \nu)$ as $n$ and $m$ tend to infinity.

 The convergence of $\T_c(\hat\mu_n, \hat\nu_m)$ towards $\T_c(\mu, \nu)$ has been a prime subject of interest in a number of recent publications (see \Cref{sec:related} for a detailed overview).
 The picture is most complete in compact settings, where a fairly generic theory covers arbitrary measures $\mu$ and $\nu$ and a wide range of costs and spaces \parencite{boissard2014mean,weed2019sharp,hundrieser2022empirical}.
 In unbounded settings, on the contrary, available statements are more scattered and either require specific costs, only apply when $\mu = \nu$ \parencite{dereich2013constructive,fournier2015rate}, or expect strong concentration properties from the involved measures $\mu$ and $\nu$ \parencite{manole2021sharp}.
 One main reason for this discrepancy is that the function classes appearing in the dual formulation of the optimal transport problem, which is the principal tool to bound $\T_c(\hat\mu_n, \hat\nu_m) - \T_c(\mu, \nu)$ via empirical process theory, are much harder to control in unbounded scenarios.
+Achieving sharp convergence rates for unbounded domains, however, is crucial for a better understanding of the stability of optimal transport costs under plug-in estimators.

 This work closes the gap between the results available in compact and non-compact settings.
 The underlying idea is to decompose an optimal transport plan between $\mu$ and $\nu$ into a convex combination of sub-plans with compactly supported marginals, reducing the analysis of $\T_c(\hat\mu_n, \hat\nu_n) - \T_c(\mu, \nu)$ to compact sub-problems.
 The error that results from miss-alignments of the empirical data, which does not follow the decomposition perfectly, is controlled via a composition bound (\Cref{lem:composition-bound}).
-We pursue this strategy for generic cost functions that are marginally bounded in the sense
+We pursue this strategy for generic lower semi-continuous cost functions that are marginally bounded in the sense